medovina/natty/README.md

 Natty's math library is in the `math` subdirectory, and includes several files:

+* `set.n` - definitions about sets
+* `fun.n` - definitions about functions
 * `nat.n` - a definition of the natural numbers plus many theorems about them
 * `int.n` - a definition of the integers based on the natural numbers, plus many theorems about them
-* `set.n` - definitions about sets
-* `fun.n` - definitions about functions
 * `card.n` - cardinality of sets, including a proof of Cantor's theorem
+* `num.n` - a definition of divisibility and some theorems about it

-The theorems and proofs in `nat.n` and `int.n` largely follow those in the excellent textbook Number Systems and the Foundations of Analysis (Elliott Mendelson, 1973).
+The theorems and proofs in `nat.n`, `int.n` and `num.n` largely follow those in the excellent textbook Number Systems and the Foundations of Analysis (Elliott Mendelson, 1973).
 However in Mendelson the first natural number is 1 but in Natty's library it is 0, so I have adapted various proofs accordingly.

 ### Documentation